 This ruling is a huge victory for workers who are required to stand for eight or more hours a day, which describes most major retail jobs.
 California bank tellers and retail workers can finally put away the Advil and Tylenol.
 Employers who ignore the ruling may find themselves targeted by class-action lawsuits, where they will be required to explain their reasoning for not providing chairs to workers.

-The Los Angeles labor law attorneys at the Law Offices of Kesluk, Silverstein & Jacob are dedicated to standing up for the legal rights of workers.
+The Los Angeles labor law attorneys at Kesluk, Silverstein, Jacob & Morrison, P.C. are dedicated to standing up for the legal rights of workers.